greyltc/docker-nodered/README.md

 1. **Test the node-red server**
 Point your browser to:
 http://localhost/
-and you should see your node-red server.
+and you should see your Node-RED server.
 1. **[Optional] Stop the node-red docker server instance**
 `docker stop nodered`
 1. **[Optional] Delete the node-red docker server instance (after stopping it)**